 Node.js code

-The Node.js code component allows Connect to run a piece of JavaScript code from within your integration flow.
+The Node.js code component lets you run a piece of JavaScript code from within your integration flow.

 It has a full-fledged interface with useful features such as: